marcinwiacek/pl1/readme.md

 # License

 GPLv3.
 For other please contact author of this repo.
-Please have in mind, that hr will be more than happy, if you could share with him project(s) or device(s) using this ISA.
+Please have in mind, that he will be more than happy, if you could share with him project(s) or device(s) using this ISA.

 # Contact